KeithTheEE/TwitterEventBot/README.md

 Author(s): Keith Murray
 Contact: kmurrayis@gmail.com

-This is the brains of a twitter bot called '"Keith Event Tracker"<https://twitter.com/Keith_Event>'_
+This is the brains of a twitter bot called 'Keith Event Tracker https://twitter.com/Keith_Event>'

 The keys, passwords, and anything else security wise is stored in a seperate file accessed via getKMKeys.py, which returns the keys formated